Orpius/SDK/docs/UserGuide/index.md

   isolating it from other processes or code execution.
 * **ImageAnalysis** – Allows an agent to analyze an image, either from a specified image URL or by snapping a frame from a real-time video stream.
-* **VideoFeedMonitor** – Real Time Streaming Protocol (RTSP).
-  Downloads a still image from a video feed which can be used for image analysis.
+* **VideoFeedMonitor** – Connects to a real-time streaming protocol (RTSP) feed and captures a still image for analysis.
 * **EventRegistry** – Registers an event name that can be used by a remote API to trigger a task.
 The identifier can then be used with a web hook in the system.
 * **Memory** – Allows an agent to add a record of an event or experience to the agents memory store, enabling it to track changes across multiple tasks.
 * **EventTrigger** - Triggers an event that was previously registered.